larryseyer/companion-module-generic-showswitcher/README.md

 ### Version 2.0.0 (Current)

+- **NEW: Optimized preset layout** - Reduced from 29 to 19 buttons
+- **NEW: Combined displays** - Merged related information for efficiency
+- **NEW: Consistent color coding** - Standardized visual feedback system
+- **NEW: Improved text readability** - Fixed word wrapping and font sizes
 - Added pause/resume functionality for system operation
 - Implemented sequential selection mode as alternative to random
 - Added button blacklisting for temporary exclusion